Chapter 6

 unconstitutional.

 c.
-Many outspoken Jeffersonian editors were indicted; 10 brought to
+Many outspoken Jeffersonian editors were indicted; 10 brought

 trial & convicted